 "Let brotherly love continue.
 Do not neglect to show hospitality to strangers, for thereby some have entertained angels unaware."
 Hebrews 13:1-2

 Ushers help the parishioners during the Mass.
 They locate and identify seating spaces in the pews during busy times, put out the bulletins, and collect the contributions during the Mass.
 The ushers respectfully walk among the faithful, silently doing their assigned tasks and are genuine reminders of parishioner dedication to St. Elizabeth Parish.

 Sacristans are high school students who aid in preparing the Altar for weekend masses.
 They arrive half an hour before the start of Mass and stay to straighten up after the Mass.
-They typically serve one Saturday and one Sunday per month.
+They typically serve one Sunday per month.